FiV0/cl-elastic/README.md

 This project is supposed to be a simple interface for Elasticsearch.
 The emphasis is on *simple*, i.e. this is not supposed to be a DSL on top of another DSL.
 You should be able go to the Elasticsearch docs and translate that immediatly into working code.
-If you are looking for a DSL, checkout the section about other work.
+If you are looking for a DSL checkout the section about other work.

 ### Installation